-What Are the 5 Types of of Alcoholic Subtypes?
+What Are the 5 Alcoholic Subtypes?

 Over 6 percent of American adults battled an alcohol use disorder (AUD) in 2015, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) publishes.
 Less than 10 percent of adults in the United States who struggled with alcoholism in 2015 received professional treatment for the disease, NIAAA further reports.
 There are many possible reasons for this treatment gap.